nameitlater/pretender/README.md

 # pretender

 Pretender is a Dart wrapper for [Pretender](https://github.com/pretenderjs/pretender), a mock server library written in JavaScript.
-It currently only supports a small subset of the Pretender api (get, post, and map).
+It currently supports only a small subset of the Pretender api (get, post, and map).

 ## Limitations
-This package currently breaks BrowserClient and HttpRequest.
+Pretender works by replacing XMLHttpRequest in the browser DOM with its own mock implementation, FakeXMLHttpRequest.
+This doesn't interoperate well with the Dart apis.
+Calls made to Dart apis in Dartium don't see Pretenders version of the XMLHttpRequest.
+Calls made to Dart apis when compiled to JavaScript may throw unexpected exceptions.
 See issue [24462](https://github.com/dart-lang/sdk/issues/24462).

-It's primarily useful for testing applications/web components built using [Polymer Elements](https://github.com/dart-lang/polymer_elements).
+With these limitations, the library is primarily useful for testing web components built using [Polymer Elements](https://github.com/dart-lang/polymer_elements) that rely on the the JavaScript API's directly.

 ## Usage